otto-de/jlineup/docs/CONFIGURATION.md

 ### Format

-A JLineup job config is a json document.
+A JLineup job config is a JSON document.
+Additionally to JSON standard, JLineup can work with line or multiline comments in it's config. `// comment` or `/* comment */` are ok.
+Also ok are [trailing commas](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Trailing_commas).

 For JLineup CLI, the default name of the config file is ___lineup.json___.
 It's searched in the current working directory.
 A different path can be specified with the